Technology is changing so fast that most business owners are having to make decisions about things they have no experience of.

 - Conscious competence – we’re aware of what we know and consciously use it

 - Unconscious competence – we’re not consciously aware of what we know or do – it becomes second nature or instinctive.

 Researchers now believe there is a fifth stage which is a variation on unconscious incompetence but may be the result of complacency and so prevent further learning.

-In business this is a very dangerous situation and can lead to old styles of working being practised long after they’re useful while new, more agile business spring up and create powerful competition.
+In business this is a very dangerous situation and can lead to old styles of working being practised long after they’re useful, while new, more agile businesses spring up and create powerful competition.

 In a workshop with Alan Moore, author of No Straight Lines this is what a group of business owners came up with as the ideas that will inevitably change how we work and live: